snt-arg/bipm_g2o/README.md

 ### Reference

-> *From Inference to Optimal Control: Barrier-Based Factor Graphs for Model Predictive Control*
+> *Barrier Method for Inequality Constrained Factor Graphs Optimization Applied to MPC*
 > Submitted to IEEE RAL.

 This project introduces BIPM as a robust and efficient alternative to Augmented Lagrangian (AL) for constrained optimization in factor graphs.